AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

   During the Spring 2019 Semester, the team focused on completing a design for the UASB reactors that will be fabricated and tested at the IAWWTP.
 The team decided to make reactor canisters out of 10" diameter clear PVC pipe, so that multiple reactors could be tested at the IAWWTP to determine whether or not pulsated flow affects reactor efficiency.
 To design the reactors, the team made a python class to represent the hydraulics of the UASB reactors and made an onShape model of the reactors.

-## Summer 2019 Goals
+#### Summer 2019 Goals

     The main goal for the Summer 2019 is to complete the fabrication of the UASB reactors and get them up and running at the IAWWTP.
-The team must get develop fabrication skills and develop best practices for the assembly of the UASB reactors.
-Upon doing so, the team must order new materials to build its first reactor.
-Then, the team will install this reactor at the IAWWTP.
-The team will practice startup of a UASB reactor, hopefully with the assistance of sludge granules from another source.
-If that reactor is successful, the team will build more reactors to test different variables and install said reactors at the IAWWTP.
+The team must develop fabrication skills and develop best practices for the assembly of the UASB reactors.
+As of now, the influent system is almost done.
+The pivot position for the tipping bucket has been found, what's left is to figure out how to drill in the drain pipe to connect the influent system to the reactor.Practice still needs to be done with drilling a 60 degree hole for the FOG removal and sludge weir pipes.
+Nearby breweries and wastewater treatment plants are still being contacted for sludge granules.
+If this pilot reactor is successful, the team will build more reactors to test different variables(such has retention time and the lift of the water within the reactor) and install said reactors at the IAWWTP.

 ## Methods